UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

 .. admonition:: **Learning outcomes**

-   - Load Python modules and site-installed Python packages
+   - Load Julia modules and site-installed Julia packages
-   - Create a virtual environment
+   - Create a Julia environment
-   - Install Python packages with pip (Kebnekaise, Rackham, Snowy)
-   - Install Python packages with conda (Bianca)
+   - Install Julia packages with **Pkg**
-   - Write a batchscript for running Python
+   - Write a batchscript for running Julia
-   - Use Python in parallel
+   - Use Julia in parallel mode
-   - Use Python for ML
+   - Use Julia for ML
-   - Use GPUs with Python
+   - Use GPUs with Julia

-.. warning:: Course has already been given
+.. warning:: Course has already been given (TOFIX)

    - Q/A are public at the HackMD pages
       - https://hackmd.io/@bclaremar/HPC-python